uzyovoys/zenbot/_pages/samples.md

 Just fork this repository, create your test bot through [Zenbot web console](https://zenbot.org) and upload sample\'s Botscript.
 Then you can test the newly created bot through web console, [REST API](/rest/) or even messengers like [Facebook Messenger](/messengers/facebook/), [Slack](/messengers/slack/) or [Telegram](/messengers/telegram/).

+### Zenhub
+[Zenhub website](http://hub.zenbot.org) contains a collection of production ready bots for different channels like Slack and Telegram which are powered by Zenbot platform.

 ### Samples
 ***